imagej/imagej.github.io/_pages/plugins/wavelet-denoise.md

 <img src="/media/Wavelet Denoise Pics ImageJ SyncWins.jpg" width="800"/>

 When starting the plugin, pictures and <i>Sync Wins</i> dialog appear, like in the picture above, together with the plugin dialog.
-The first picture is the input image, the second one is the filtered picture (“Filtered-” prefix), the third one contains the wavelet coefficients (“WT-“ prefix), that are converted to 8-bit and are intensity scaled for good visualization, the fourth picture (“WT-NoStretch-” prefix) contains float values of the wavelet coefficients without intensity scaling.
+The first picture is the input image, the second one is the filtered picture ("Filtered-" prefix), the third one contains the wavelet coefficients ("WT-" prefix), that are converted to 8-bit and are intensity scaled for good visualization, the fourth picture ("WT-NoStretch-" prefix) contains float values of the wavelet coefficients without intensity scaling.
 The third and fourth pictures appear only after checking corresponding boxes in the main dialog. <i>Applying Synchronize All</i> in the <i>Sync Wins</i> dialog is helpful when navigating through image stacks.

 We should mention here that sizes of input image matrices must be of power of 2, common sizes are: 64, 128, 256, 512, 1024, 2048 etc., otherwise the plugin will not start and a warning message appears again.
 This is due to the proper computation of levels of wavelet decomposition of images, see below.